 Deer huntingFor the most up-to-date information about deer hunting in Victoria visit www.gma.vic.gov.au/hunting/deer

 For the 2021 duck hunting season, the following applies:

 - Duck hunting season opens at 8:00 am on Wednesday 26 May 2021 and closes 30 minutes after sunset on Monday 14 June 2021.

 - Start times are delayed until 8:00 am from Wednesday 26 May through to Sunday 30 May, inclusive.
 Hunting must cease half an hour after sunset on each day.

 - For the rest of the season, hunting times start half an hour before sunrise and end half an hour after sunset.

-- A daily bag limit of two (2) game ducks per day will apply for the entire season.
+- A daily bag limit of five (5) game ducks per day will apply for the entire season.

-- Hunting the Blue-winged Shoveler is prohibited for the entire season and no Chestnut Teal or Grey Teal can be hunted north of the Princes Highway/Freeway.
+- Hunting the Blue-winged Shoveler is prohibited for the entire season.

 - Regulations require hunters to immediately retrieve all downed game ducks and to salvage at least the breast meat from all harvested ducks.